 When you purchase a cruise you agree to terms which say cruise itineraries are not guaranteed: weather, mechanical difficulties, civil unrest and other unforeseen circumstances can lead to changes in cruise itineraries.

 Some insurance policies allow for a small amount of compensation per person on the policy, per port missed.
-Missed ports and curtailed cruises due to pandemics such as COVID-19 however tend to be excluded.
+Missed ports and curtailed cruises due to pandemics however tend to be excluded.